castronomical/shoptaby_USA_order_map/README.md

 ## Shop Taby USA Order Map
 This is a heatmap visualization I created for a business I'm a co-owner of: [Shop Taby](https://shoptaby.com/)

 Shop Taby is a women's fashion brand championing size inclusivity founded in 2019.
-Lifetime revenue exceeds $720k.

 ### Business Task: